Body pains while pregnant? It may be part of the pregnancy journey, but that doesn’t mean you must suffer through it, Mama.

 How can a massage oil help with body pains while pregnant?

 We know that a prenatal massage does wonders for a pregnant woman’s overall health and well-being.
-But one aspect of a massage that makes it especially beneficial is the oil that you use.
-With the right blend of oil, one can truly experience utmost relaxation and incredible pain relief thanks to certain oils’ therapeutic or aromatic properties.
+But the oil you use is one aspect of a massage that makes it especially beneficial.
+With the right oil blend, one can truly experience utmost relaxation and incredible pain relief thanks to certain oils’ therapeutic or aromatic properties.

 Cajuput is one such oil that delivers a multitude of benefits.
 Healthline highlighted that while it’s long been established as an antiseptic and great for minor cuts and scratches, it also mentions that it’s helpful for muscle and joint pain.
 This is because cajuput (also known as cajeput) contains a chemical called cineole, which is responsible for pain relief beneath the skin.

 Not all oils are created equal.
 According to Ellen Comiskey, M.D., a board-certified obstetrician from Moreland OB-GYN, “many essential oils are perfectly safe to use in moderation during pregnancy.”
 However, that doesn’t take away the fact that pregnant women must “always exercise caution and consult your doctor before using essential oils during pregnancy,” she clarifies.
-One reason you must be careful is that some are linked to inducing contractions.
+In addition, you must be careful because some are linked to inducing contractions.

-According to WebMD, some of the essential oils that are good to use while pregnant are lavender, bergamot, lemon, wild orange, cardamom, ginger, patchouli, geranium, peppermint, thyme, grapefruit, tea tree, and rosemary.
+According to WebMD, some essential oils that are good to use while pregnant are lavender, bergamot, lemon, wild orange, cardamom, ginger, patchouli, geranium, peppermint, thyme, grapefruit, tea tree, and rosemary.